YusufJoeStar/Wanderer-Veil-RPG-Game/README.md

 ## 🐞 Glitches & Known Issues

-- [ ] Sometimes enemies clip through walls after dying
+- [ ] **Archer Form Animation Bug**
+   When switching to the Archer form, the walking animation does not play correctly.
+As a result, the player may appear frozen during movement, despite actual motion input being registered.

-- [ ] Rare animation desync on heavy attack
+- [ ] **Arrow Shooting Responsiveness**
+   The bow and arrow mechanics currently lack smoothness.
+The firing sequence and animation timing require optimization to achieve more fluid and responsive combat feedback.

-- [ ] Loot may spawn under terrain in uneven surfaces
+- [ ] **Enemy Tracking Behavior**
+   The enemy AI tracking system can become sluggish or unresponsive when the player moves behind collidable objects.
+In these cases, enemies may freeze or fail to reacquire the player target correctly.

-- [ ] UI overlap occurs when pausing mid-combat
+- [ ] **NPC Portrait Alignment**
+   In-game NPC dialogue portraits are not properly scaled or aligned within the portrait UI frame, resulting in cropped or misaligned character visuals.

 ---